My System

 My System (Mein System) is a book on chess theory written by Aron Nimzowitsch.
-Originally over a series of five brochures from 1925 to 1927, the book—one of the early works on hypermodernism—introduced many new concepts to followers of the modern school of thought.
+Originally published as a series of five brochures from 1925 to 1927, the book introduced many new concepts to followers of the modern school of thought.
+It was one of the early works on hypermodernism, a school of thought which challenged the classical principles commonplace at the time.

 It is generally considered to be one of the most important books in the history of chess.

 Contents

 The book is divided into three parts: "The Elements", "Positional Play", and "Illustrative Games".

 The Elements

 In "The Elements" (Die Elemente), Nimzowitsch writes about the basics of his "system".
 He regards the following as the elements of chess strategy: